mattcg/tiny-deferred/README.md

 	.resolveWith(console, 'Hai');
 ```

-Arrays of function may be passed to the callback methods.
+Arrays of functions may be passed to the callback methods.